 Furthermore, the bill requires that borrowers receive a notice regarding the foreclosure prevention fee and its purpose at or before the time it is assessed.
 The Department of Commerce is granted the authority to create policies and procedures for the fee's implementation and management.
-A new section is created to direct the Department of Commerce, in consultation with the Washington State Housing Finance Commission, to evaluate the feasibility of using a portion of the fee collections to establish a state homeowner assistance fund.
-This evaluation must be submitted by October 1, 2026, and the section will expire on August 1, 2027.
+A new section is created to evaluate the feasibility of using a portion of the fee collections to establish a state homeowner assistance fund, which would provide financial assistance to homeowners who have exhausted options under the foreclosure fairness act.
+This evaluation must be submitted by July 1, 2027, and the section will expire on August 1, 2028.

 Statutes affected: Original bill: 61.24.157